How it works

 - Excluded: filler words (the, and, but), proper nouns (Ohio, June), and irregular forms (went, feet) — all of which read badly in a generated sentence.

-- Deliberately noun- and verb-heavy, so the game keeps building sentences even late in the collection's life, after many words have been burned away.
+- Deliberately noun- and verb-heavy, so the game keeps building sentences even late in the collection's life.

 | Category | Count |